Pumpkin season is here and as much as we have fn carving them for Halloween, they're great for using in your beauty routine too.

 Here’s how to use pumpkin in your beauty routine:

 Get rid of dead skin cells and reveal a youthful skin tone with this pumpkin body scrub.

-Combine two tablespoons of fresh pumpkin, one teaspoon of honey, one teaspoon of papaya and one teaspoon of sugar.
-Apply to areas of the skin that are rough and dry and massage the mixture in for a minute or two and rinse.
+Recipe: Mix fresh pumpkin with honey, papaya and sugar and apply to areas of the skin that are rough and dry and massage the mixture in for a minute or two and rinse.

-The brown sugar and yogurt are exfoliants that will slough away dead skin cells, while honey is a humectant that absorbs water from the ait and naturally moisturises the skin.
+The brown sugar and yoghurt are exfoliants that will slough away dead skin cells, while honey is a humectant that absorbs water from the ait and naturally moisturises the skin.

-Mix together one cup of pumpkin, two tablespoons of brown sugar, one tablespoon of honey and half a cup of yogurt.
-Spread on a thin coating with your finger tips or a cotton pad and leave on skin for 8-10 minutes.
+Recipe: Mix together one cup of pumpkin, two tablespoons of brown sugar, one tablespoon of honey and half a cup of yoghurt.
+Spread on a thin coating with your fingertips or a cotton pad and leave on skin for 8-10 minutes.

 Don’t forget the seeds...

 Rich in monounsaturated fats, magnesium and zinc these seeds shouldn’t be wasted.
 Instead sprinkle them with olive oil, season and pop them in the oven for a crunchy and skin-healthy snack.
 Since zinc is a big part of the cell metabolism process getting your daily dose ensures all your cells maintain collagen and turn over at a normal rate, all the while protecting against cell damage and UV radiation.